-Also worth noting is the fact that marriages and children are highly valued in the traditional Malawian society (Muula 2007).
-A number of cultural practices attest to this: firstly, little - if any - is known about cultural practices meant to prevent pregnancy (traditional contraceptives).
-On the contrary, there are lots of traditional herbs that people are encouraged to use to improve the chances of pregnancy.
-Secondly, cultural practices such as kupimbira (early or forced marriage) are still widely practiced in order to increase mbumba (offspring); thirdly, in many parts of Malawi, particularly in rural areas, the traditional custom of fisi (Hyena) is still widely practised.
-In this custom, when a married or cohabiting couple are unable to have a child, an arrangement is made with another man (an outsider) to sleep with the woman to make her pregnant.
-With such beliefs and values it is hardly surprising that many people hold negative attitudes towards people with different sexualities.
+Also worth noting is the fact that marriages and children are highly valued in traditional Malawian society (Muula 2007).
+A number of cultural practices attest to this: firstly, little - if anything - is known about cultural practices intended to prevent pregnancy (traditional contraceptives).
+On the contrary, there are several traditional herbs that people are encouraged to use to improve the chances of pregnancy.
+Second, cultural practices such as kupimbira (early or forced marriage) are still widely practised in order to increase mbumba (offspring); third, in many parts of Malawi, particularly in rural areas, the traditional custom of fisi (hyena) is still widely practised.
+With this custom, when a married or cohabiting couple are unable to have a child, an arrangement is made with another man (an outsider) to sleep with the woman to make her pregnant.
+With such beliefs and values, it is hardly surprising that many people hold negative attitudes towards people with different sexualities.

 However, these beliefs are no excuse to perpetuate discrimination of people on the basis of sexual orientation and gender identity.
 People also need to understand that there is no basis for the continued marginalisation of LGBT persons in Malawi.
-Same-sex practices are part of our culture.
+Same-sex practices are part of Malawian culture.
 Local names such as mathanyula (anal sex) confirm that homosexuality is indeed traditional and indigenous, contrary to popular assertions that the practice comes from the west.
 It is clear from studies across Africa that homosexuals have existed on the continent for centuries (Roscoe and O'Murry 1998).
-In Malawi, homosexuality was particularly common among migrant Malawian workers working in South Africa and Rhodesia.
-It was not encouraged, but those who practiced it were not persecuted either.
+In Malawi, homosexuality was particularly common among migrant Malawian workers in South Africa and Rhodesia.
+It was not encouraged, but those who practised it were not persecuted either.
 It is only recently that intolerance and negative attitudes towards homosexuals have emerged.
-People should be encouraged to reflect on why this is the case now.
+There is a need to encourage people to reflect on why such is the case now.

-Today we are so intolerant of homosexuals to the extent that we do not even want to see or associate with someone who supports or sympathises with LGBT people.
+In Malawi today intolerance of homosexuals is so widespread that Malawians do not even want to see or associate with someone who supports or sympathises with LGBT people.
 Why is that?
-To illustrate this point, in 2007, the Anglican Church sent a pro-gay rights Bishop, Nick Henderson, to Malawi to head the

-Anglican Diocese of Lake Malawi.
-However, the congregation did not accept him, and protests led to the death of a church member (The Nation 2007).
+To illustrate this point, the Anglican Church sent a pro-gay rights Bishop, Nick Henderson, to Malawi in 2007, to head the Anglican diocese of Lake Malawi.
+However, the congregation did not accept him and protests led to the death of a church member (The Nation 2007).
 Such violence is unheard of.
-There is no documented evidence that I have come across that shows homosexuals were persecuted in Malawi in the past.
-Yet today, hatred and violence against people of different sexualities is tolerated and nobody gets punished for it.
+I have discovered no documented evidence showing that homosexuals were persecuted in Malawi in the past.
+Yet hatred and violence against people of different sexualities is tolerated today and nobody gets punished for it.
 To make matters even worse, such homophobia is legitimised by the country's laws, the very same statutes intended to limit and contain harm to others.
-To me, the laws of a secular state are there in the first place to protect individuals from each other and to ensure that no one harms the other.
+To me, the laws of a secular state are there in the first place to protect individuals from each other and to ensure that no one harms anyone else.
 The question is: when two adults of the same sex agree to love each other, do they harm anyone?
-They don't.
-So what's the point of maintaining laws criminalising homosexuality?
-These are the questions people should be made to reflect on.
+They do not.
+So what is the point of maintaining laws criminalising homosexuality?
+These are the questions people should be made to consider.